 Prayers are the second most important aspect of Islam.
-They are mandatory for every Muslim to perform prayer in particular time.
+They are mandatory for every Muslim to perform Salah in particular time of prayer.
 The prayers are performed to praise Allah and realize how much He has blessed us with.
 It is also scientifically proved that the motions in Salah help physically as well and is very beneficial for the body if performed five times a day.

 There are 5 prayers that are compulsory for every Muslim.
 They are preferably offered before they are Qaza, therefore the exact time is required.
-These are the prayers and prayer timetable in Dallas:
+These are the prayers:

 - Fajr prayer times Dallas

 - Dhuhr prayer times Dallas

 All the timings are identified by sunrise and sunset.
 The Fajr prayer is offered before the sun rises and will be Qaza at soon as the sun rises.
 In Dallas TX, the Fajr prayer is performed nearby 05:10 am and almost after 6 hrs of it, the Dhuhr prayer is offered.
 After Dhuhr, the timing between Asar, Maghrib and Isha is reportedly from a 3 hours gap more or less.
 You can also see the prayer times Austin in Texas.